 4.2.2 Interest Rate Convexity.
-The investment return dynamics strengthen policy-holders' incentives to surrender.
-As a result, the average surrender rate increases from 3.8% at model begin to 7% after 10 years of rising interest rates (see Figure 4).
-A surrender rate of 7% corresponds to the 87th percentile of the pooled distribution of German life insurers' surrender rates from 1996 to 2019.
-It is substantially below a surrender rate of 20-25%, which according to Biagini et al. (2021) would constitute a "mass cancellation scenario", and below 40%, which is assumed to reflect a mass cancellation scenario in European insurance regulation.
+The investment return dynamics strengthen policyholders' incentives to surrender.
+As a result, the average surrender rate increases from 3.7% at model begin to 5.8% after 10 years of rising interest rates (see Figure 4).
+A surrender rate of 5.8% corresponds to the 73th percentile of the pooled distribution of German life insurers' surrender rates from 1996 to 2019.
+It is significantly below a surrender rate of 20-25%, which according to Biagini et al. (2021) would constitute a "mass cancellation scenario", and below 40%, which is assumed to reflect a mass cancellation scenario in European insurance regulation.
 Figure 4 also shows that by shortening the duration of assets when following a duration matching strategy, the insurer reduces surrender incentives, consistent with higher expected future profit participation rates.